-Medical marijuana has become an increasingly popular treatment for the painful symptoms brought on by arthritis.
-But does it really work?
-What relief can cannabis provide for people suffering from psoriatic and rheumatoid arthritis?
+Medical marijuana has become an increasingly popular treatment for the painful symptoms caused by arthritis.
+But how well does medical marijuana work for rheumatoid and psoriatic arthritis?
+And what kind of relief can it provide?

 Understanding Rheumatoid Arthritis

 Using medical marijuana for rheumatoid arthritis can help alleviate the severity of one RA symptom known as Sjogren’s syndrome.
-This is a disorder that affects moisture production such as tears and saliva, thereby causing dry eyes and mouth.
+This disorder affects moisture production, such as tears and saliva, causing dry eyes and mouth.
 Luckily, cannabinoids reduce inflammation and relieve some of these issues.

 Understanding Psoriatic Arthritis

-This type of arthritis is synonymous with psoriasis, an incurable skin disease that results in scaly, itchy spots.
-Psoriasis is often a gateway for PsA, which is a variant of arthritis characterized by swollen, painful fingers.
-Psoriatic arthritis may also affect other joints in the long term including the spine.
+Psoriasis is an incurable skin disease that results in scaly, itchy spots.
+Psoriasis is often a gateway for PsA, a variant of arthritis characterized by swollen, painful fingers.
+Psoriatic arthritis may also affect other joints in the long term, including the spine.

-Using medical marijuana for psoriatic arthritis or seeking other forms of medical help at the first sign of psoriasis symptoms can minimize the chances of it developing into PsA.
+Seeking medical help at the first sign of psoriasis can minimize the chances of it developing into PsA.

-Marijuana can go a long way in the management of arthritis pain.
-Another plus to this type of treatment is that there are only mild to no side effects, unlike more conventional methods like NSAIDs, which can cause gastrointestinal bleeding.
-Patients who choose to use cannabis for rheumatoid arthritis instead of, or in addition to, other medications often report encouraging results.
+Marijuana can go a long way in managing arthritic pain.
+Another plus to this treatment is that there are only mild to no side effects, unlike more conventional methods like NSAIDs, which can cause gastrointestinal bleeding.
+Patients who choose to use medical marijuana for rheumatoid arthritis instead of, or in addition to, other medications often report encouraging results.

-How does marijuana provide these amazing benefits?
-In a nutshell, it reacts with pain receptors throughout the body to produce a calming effect and slow down the brain’s pain processing speed.
-This is thanks to chemical compounds that interact with the endocannabinoid system and are responsible for controlling inflammation and pain.
+How does marijuana provide these benefits?
+In a nutshell, cannabis reacts with pain receptors throughout the body to produce a calming effect and slow down the brain’s pain processing speed.
+This is due to the chemical compounds that interact with the endocannabinoid system and control inflammation and pain.

-When it comes to taking medical marijuana for rheumatoid arthritis, psoriatic arthritis, or other less common types, doctors recommend a lot of precision when choosing what to use.
-They emphasize the importance of products that are easy to ingest while causing minimal intoxication.
+If you’re considering a medical card for rheumatoid arthritis, psoriatic arthritis, or another less common type of arthritis, doctors recommend a lot of precision when deciding between products.
+Consider choosing products that are easy to ingest while causing minimal intoxication.

 Why Work With Ozark MMJ Cards?

-Cannabis is a great choice for individuals looking to alleviate the excruciating pain that comes with arthritis.
-While the benefits seem apparent, there is still a lot of ongoing research needed to further substantiate the relationship between medical marijuana and different types of arthritis, including rheumatoid arthritis and psoriatic arthritis.
+Cannabis is a great choice for individuals seeking to alleviate the excruciating pain that accompanies arthritis.
+While the benefits seem apparent, much ongoing research is still needed to substantiate further the relationship between medical marijuana and different types of arthritis, including rheumatoid and psoriatic arthritis.